 Aurélie Condevaux holds a PhD in anthropology from the Université of Aix-Marseille 1 and the Center for Research and Documentation on Oceania (Marseille).
 She is currently Associate Professor at Paris 1 Panthéon-Sorbonne University and Institute for Research and Higher Studies in Tourism.

 Sandra Guinand is an urban planner and urban geographer.
-She teaches at the Department of geography and regional research at the University of Vienna, Austria, and is associate researcher of EIREST Paris 1 Panthéon-Sorbonne.
-Her research interests focus on urban regeneration projects, socio-economic transformations of urban landscape, with a specific focus on heritage processes, public-private partnerships and tourism.
+She teaches in the Department of Geography and Regional Research at the University of Vienna (Austria) and is Associate Researcher of EIREST Paris 1 Panthéon-Sorbonne (France).
+Her research interests focus on urban regeneration projects and socio-economic transformations of urban landscape, with a specific focus on heritage processes, public-private partnerships and tourism.